pnp/PnP-PowerShell/Documentation/readme.md

 **[Get&#8209;SPOProperty](GetSPOProperty.md)** |Will populate properties of an object and optionally, if needed, load the value from the server.
 If one property is specified its value will be returned to the output.
 **[Execute&#8209;SPOQuery](ExecuteSPOQuery.md)** |Executes any queued actions / changes on the SharePoint Client Side Object Model Context
 **[Get&#8209;SPOStoredCredential](GetSPOStoredCredential.md)** |Returns a stored credential from the Windows Credential Manager
 **[Set&#8209;SPOTraceLog](SetSPOTraceLog.md)** |Defines if tracing should be turned on.
-PnP Core, which is the foundation of these cmdlets utilizes the standard Trace functionality of .NET.
+PnP Core, which is the foundation of these cmdlets uses the standard Trace functionality of .NET.
 With this cmdlet you can turn capturing of this trace to a log file on or off.
 ##Branding
 Cmdlet|Description
 :-----|:----------